 There are two conditions that we have considered for addressing this panel:

-In adults around the 3rd-5th decade of life, one might think of idiopathic calcification of the basal ganglia (Fahr’s disease): an autosomal dominant condition, usually of familial onset, characterized by symmetrical calcification in the basal ganglia and other regions of the brain.
+- In adults around the 3rd-5th decade of life, one might think of idiopathic calcification of the basal ganglia (Fahr’s disease): an autosomal dominant condition, usually of familial onset, characterized by symmetrical calcification in the basal ganglia and other regions of the brain.
 The symptoms can range from asymptomatic stages to a wide spectrum of neuropsychiatric symptoms.
-The genes involved to date are SLC20A2, XPR1, PDGFB and PDGFRB.
-More recently, the involvement of 2 additional genes, PCDH12 and MYORG, of autosomal recessive transmission, has been described.
+The genes involved to date are SLC20A2, XPR1, PDGFB, and PDGFRB.
+More recently, the involvement of 2 additional genes, PCDH12 and MYORG, in autosomal recessive transmission, has been described.